Cerebral Palsy? – How Much Compensation? – National Cases – Call Us > 0800 699 0079 – £££

 If the kid is showing any of the above symptoms, it is better to consult a medical professional for the right diagnosis and treatment.
 The specialist will observe the motor skills, muscle tone and reflexes of the child to reach any conclusion.
 The specialist will also be interested in the developmental history of the child.

 There are also some tests which may be needed to confirm cerebral palsy.
-The tests may include blood tests, MRI scan for studying the brain, CT scan for detailed 3-D structure of the brain of the child and cranial ultrasound for building up the brain tissue structure.
+The tests may include blood tests, MRI scan for studying the brain, CT scan for a detailed 3-D structure of the brain of the child and cranial ultrasound for building up the brain tissue structure.

 We provide legal aid to investigate compensation claims for individuals suffering from cerebral palsy.
 We also offer a conditional fee agreement.
 In this case, we will not charge any fee in case we do not win the compensation claim for you.